silviot/edx-platform-wiki/Bulk-Email.md

 Instructors access the feature through the instructor dashboard by clicking the Email link.
 This is toggled by the feature flag ENABLE_INSTRUCTOR_EMAIL.
 The HTML editor is ported from the Studio side to allow users to compose email either visually or in raw HTML.
-It is loaded as an XModule which bring some unused code, so eventually factoring a self-contained library will be good.
+It is loaded as an XModule which brings along some unused code, so eventually factoring out the editor as a self-contained library will be ideal.
 ![Creating an email](image/bulkemail-editor.png)

 ## Backend